 Retreats are an investment worth taking from time to time — you’ll get a chance to reset your creativity, be newly inspired and meet good friends.

 Is a women’s writing retreat just what you need?

-These 10 fantastic retreats happen annually (or many times a year), in a variety of North American and international locations.
+These women’s writing retreats happen annually (or many times a year), in a variety of North American and international locations.

 Pink Pangea is a community for women who love to travel, and in addition to holding online writing workshops, they run international writing retreats.